 Adams updates Tight Lies with taller face metalwoods that stay true to company's low-profile past

-WHAT YOU NEED TO KNOW: TaylorMade’s push to reinstate the Adams Golf brand to the equipment conversation continues with new versions of its Tight Lies fairway woods and hybrids.
-While the distinctive upside down shaping continues, the new metalwoods offer a face design that extends slightly above the crown to make them more effective when played off a tee.
+WHAT YOU NEED TO KNOW: TaylorMade’s push to return the Adams Golf brand to the equipment conversation continues with new versions of its Tight Lies fairway woods and hybrids.
+While the distinctive upside down shaping continues, the new metalwoods offer a face design that extends slightly above the crown to make them more effective off a tee.

 PRICE: Fairway woods (16, 19 degrees), $180.
 Hybrids (20, 23, 26, 29 degrees), $150.
 Only available through adamsgolf.com